rust-lang/rust/text/0000-volatile.md

 # Detailed design
 [design]: #detailed-design

-`ptr::volatile_read` and `ptr::volatile_write` will work the same way as `ptr::read` and `ptr::write` respectively, except that the memory access will be done with volatile semantics.
+`ptr::read_volatile` and `ptr::write_volatile` will work the same way as `ptr::read` and `ptr::write` respectively, except that the memory access will be done with volatile semantics.
 The semantics of a volatile access are already pretty well defined by the C standard and by LLVM.
+In documentation we can refer to http://llvm.org/docs/LangRef.html#volatile-memory-accesses.

 # Drawbacks
 [drawbacks]: #drawbacks